Torsors in super-symmetry: Proof of Theorem

 \section{Proof of Theorem \ref{THMII}}

-Suppose that we are in situation of Theorem \ref{THMII}.
-We work in the geometric setting, in which super-schemes are regarded as super-ringed spaces; see \cite[Sect.~4]{MZ1}.
+Suppose that we are in the situation of Theorem \ref{THMII}.
+We work in the geometrical setting, in which super-schemes are regarded as super-ringed spaces; see \cite[Sect.~4]{MZ1}.
 Let $\cO_{\X}$ denote the structure sheaf of $\X$, in particular.
+As a ringed space, the associated scheme $\X_{\mathsf{ev}}$ has the same underlying topological space as $\X$, and the structure sheaf assigns the algebra $\overline{\cO_{\X}(Y)}$ to every open set $Y$.

 \begin{lemma} Under the additional assumption that $\X$ and $\X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ are both affine, Theorem \ref{THMII} holds. \end{lemma} \pf Suppose that we are in the situation of the beginning of Section \ref{SSHG}.
 We now assume that the Hopf super-algebra $H$ is finitely generated and the algebra $A$ in $\M^H$ is Noetherian.
-Note that the freeness of $G$-action on $\X$ is equivalent to saying that the map $\alpha$ in \eqref{EALP} is an epimorphism of super-algebras.
+Note that the freeness of $\mathsf{G}$-action on $\X$ is equivalent to saying that the map $\alpha$ in \eqref{EALP} is an epimorphism of super-algebras.
 Therefore, the lemma follows from Theorem \ref{THB} if we prove that $\alpha$ is necessarily surjective.
 But this follows from the following general fact for $R\to S$ applied to $\alpha$. \epf

-\begin{lemma} An epimorphism $R \to S$ of super-algebras is necessarily surjective, if the induced algebra map $\overline{R}\to \overline{S}$ is surjective and if $S$ is Noetherian. \end{lemma} \pf The assumptions imply that $S$, regarded as an $R$-super-algebra through the map, is generated by finitely nilpotent homogeneous elements in $I_R$, whence it is finitely generated as an $R$-super-module.
-The desired surjectivity now follows by a well-known argument; see the proof of \cite[Proposition 2.6]{MSS}, for example. \epf
+\begin{lemma} An epimorphism $R \to S$ of super-algebras is necessarily surjective, if the induced algebra map $\overline{R}\to \overline{S}$ is surjective and if $S$ is Noetherian. \end{lemma} \pf The assumptions imply that $S$, regarded as an $R$-super-algebra through the map, is generated by finitely many nilpotent homogeneous elements in $I_R$, whence it is finitely generated as an $R$-super-module.
+The desired surjectivity now follows by a familiar argument which uses the fact that $R \to S$ is an epimorphism if and only if it, tensored $\ot_R\mathrm{id}_S$ with the identity map of $S$, turns into a bijection, $S=R \ot_R S \overset{\simeq}{\longrightarrow}S\ot_R S$; see the proof of \cite[Proposition 2.6]{MSS}, for example. \epf

 Let $\pi :\X_{\mathsf{ev}} \to \X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$ denote the natural morphism.
 Choose arbitrarily an affine open subset $U \ne \emptyset$ in $\X_{\mathsf{ev}}\tilde{/}\G_{\mathsf{ev}}$, which is necessarily Noetherian and smooth.
 Then, as is shown in \cite[Part I, 5.7, Page 83]{J}, $\pi^{-1}(U)$ is a $\G_{\mathsf{ev}}$-stable, open affine subscheme of $\X_{\mathsf{ev}}$ such that $\pi^{-1}(U)\tilde{/}\G_{\mathsf{ev}}=U$.